Flagged Schur polynomial duality via a lattice path bijection: Introduction

-Our proof, which comprises \autoref{section:proof}, is by counting paths on lattices and constructing a bijection between sets of such paths.
-This argument, which includes what is now known as the Lindstr\"{o}m--Gessel--Viennot lemma, is similar to that used by Gessel and Viennot to prove \autoref{thm:binomial_identity}.
-However, we consider lattices of more general shape and with weighted edges.
+Our proof of our identity, which comprises \autoref{section:proof}, is by counting paths on lattices using the Lindstr\"{o}m--Gessel--Viennot lemma and constructing a bijection between sets of such paths.
+This is the approach used by Gessel and Viennot to prove \autoref{thm:binomial_identity}.
+However, we obtain an identity more general than theirs by applying the lemma to lattices of more general shape and with weighted edges.
 Weighted edges allow us to replace binomial coefficients with symmetric polynomials; the more general shape of our lattices allows us to vary the number of variables in each symmetric polynomial.

 We explain how \autoref{thm:binomial_identity} and \autoref{thm:sym_function_identity} can be deduced from \autoref{thm:intro_det_identity} in \autoref{section:corollaries}.
 Gessel and Viennot's binomial duality theorem corresponds to a staircase-shaped lattice, while Aitken's symmetric function duality theorem corresponds to a rectangular lattice.
 This paper thus provides a unifying framework for these two results, and since our theorem also permits lattices of shapes intermediate between staircases and rectangles, it generalises them significantly.